mswiniars/moneyball/README.md

 # Hands on Moneyball!

 ## Enviroment Setup
-If you do not have any IDE for formating pythom scripts I recommend to [download PyCharm Community IDE](https://www.jetbrains.com/pycharm/download/#section=windows).
+If you do not have any IDE for formating python scripts I recommend to [download PyCharm Community IDE](https://www.jetbrains.com/pycharm/download/#section=windows).
 I will be using this IDE during our courses.